Common Workplace Accidents in Ohio

 Unfortunately, because a large workers’ compensation claim or many smaller claims can drive an employer’s premiums up, some employers try to stop injured workers from applying for workers’ comp.
 You may have been told you won’t qualify.

-The work injury lawyers of Heller, Maas, Moro & Magill, Co., LPA work with injured workers in the Mahoning Valley to help them get workers’ compensation benefits they deserve.
+The work injury lawyers at Heller, Maas, Moro & Magill, Co., LPA work with injured workers in the Mahoning Valley to help them get workers’ compensation benefits they deserve.
 We can quickly help you determine whether you qualify (you probably do!), and we can help you apply for and pursue a workers’ comp claim.
 We understand the complexity of Ohio workers’ compensation laws and the bureaucracy of the Ohio Bureau of Workers’ Compensation (BWC).
 We can get you through it.

 Contact Heller, Maas, Moro & Magill, Co., LPA to get the advantage you need when seeking Ohio workers’ compensation benefits.
 You are no longer alone.
+Call our Ohio workplace injury lawyers today.

 Why Did Your Workplace Accident Occur?